Sports Coach Logo Sports Coach Training Principles Fitness Components

 Move Side to Side, Not Front to Back

-Before starting your training session either with a partner or on a ping pong robot, it is a good idea to practice quick lateral movements to loosen your foot muscles.
+Before starting your training session with a partner or on a ping pong robot, it is a good idea to practice quick lateral movements to loosen your foot muscles.

 Focus on Arm Speed